Updated by Bernardita Sallato, WSU, February 2022

 - Tree health: Trees are pruned to prevent the spread of disease or insect damage.
 This includes the removal and destruction of dead and/or infested wood.

-Sometimes light pruning is done in the summer to let light into the tree canopy, or to thin branches for training.
 Timing and amount of shoot removal is important since it can impact carbohydrate supply to developing fruit and also direct sun exposure of fruit that could lead to sunburn.
 Summer pruning to remove fire blight requires care to make cuts 8-10 inches below the canker and it requires disinfestation of tools between cuts to prevent disease transmission.

 At WSU research is being conducted on mechanical pruning of apple and cherry trees.
 This includes scientists from the Center for Precision and Automated Agricultural Systems.
 See 3D reconstruction of trees and bushes for mechanical pruning.